shrey6162/Questionnaire.github.io/README.md

 ### Technologies Used

-	FRONT-END
+	FRONT-END<br>
 •	HTML5- HTML5 is a markup language used for structuring and presenting content on the World Wide Web.
-It is the fifth and latest major version of HTML that is a World Wide Web Consortium (W3C) recommendation.
+It is the fifth and latest major version of HTML that is a World Wide Web Consortium (W3C) recommendation.<br>
 •	CSS- Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language like HTML.
 CSS is designed to enable the separation of presentation and content, including layout, colors, and fonts.
 CSS information can be provided from various sources.
-These sources can be the web browser, the user and the author.
+These sources can be the web browser, the user and the author. <br>
 •	JavaScript- JavaScript s a high-level, interpreted scripting language that conforms to the ECMAScript specification.
 JavaScript has curly-bracket syntax, dynamic typing, prototype-based object-orientation, and first-class functions.
 Alongside HTML and CSS, JavaScript is one of the core technologies of the World Wide Web.
-JavaScript enables interactive web pages and is an essential part of web applications.
+JavaScript enables interactive web pages and is an essential part of web applications.<br>

-	BACK-END
+	BACK-END<br>
 •	PHP- PHP is a server side scripting language that is used to develop Static websites or Dynamic websites or Web applications.
 PHP stands for Hypertext Pre-processor, that earlier stood for Personal Home Pages.
-Hypertext Preprocessor (or simply PHP) is a general-purpose programming language originally designed for web development.
+Hypertext Preprocessor (or simply PHP) is a general-purpose programming language originally designed for web development.<br>
 •	MySQl- MySQL is an open source relational database management system (RDBMS) based on Structured Query Language (SQL).
 Currently My SQL is owned by Oracle.
-My SQL database is available on most important OS platforms.
+My SQL database is available on most important OS platforms. <br>

 **[⬆ Back to Index](#index)**